DmitryAlCh/mypage/people.md

 long-title: "People who either influenced Me a lot, or I admire"
 description: "Place where I give credit and respect to some people, or just would like to share some kind words about them.
 Some people where my employers, some colleagues, some friends.
-So it is all biased."
+So it is all might be biased.
+Whether You want to reach out to Them, and don't know how.
+I can help, free of charge"

 permalink: /people/
 ---